Skip to main content

 Digital pathology is poised to transform diagnosis

-The development of digital pathology can also accelerate the use of remote pathology diagnosis, easing the staffing crunch many labs have experienced in recent years.
-CLIA regulations for remote locations must be adhered to when setting up remote pathology.
+Digital pathology platforms in the hospital lab are likely to ease the pathologist workload, reducing routine analysis tasks while accelerating and improving diagnostic accuracy.
+This technology can also promote remote pathology diagnosis, easing the staffing crunch many labs have experienced in recent years and providing easier access to subspecialty expertise.
+CLIA regulations must be adhered to when setting up remote pathology.

 The power of automation